riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 In the first test we're marking the task as complete by clicking the checkbox for the task.
 We then check the record has been updated in the database and the UI.

 With the second test we check that the style for the item gets updated for completed tasks.
 Note the use of two timeout blocks in this test.
 I've found that for CSS changes it often seems like one timeout is required around the actual action (i.e. clicking the checkbox) and a separate timeout is required around the checking of the updated class.
-I believe the first timeout is required for the database / method latency, the second for the DOM updates, but to be honest I'm not 100% certain of that.
+I believe the first timeout is required for the database / method latency, the second for the DOM updates.

 We've got ourselves 2 failing tests as expected.